 For success in today’s global economy, students need a well-rounded education that builds effective communication, mathematical, scientific, and reasoning skills.
 At the Academies of Math and Science (AMS), our curriculum helps students develop critical skills that set them on the path to lifelong success.
 We employ challenging, research-based, and field tested curricula that consistently meets Arizona state standards and exceeds parent expectations.

 We believe that smart students are well-rounded.
-Not only do we consistently perform well above average in state exams, but we also offer students a balanced education that includes STEM, technology, foreign languages (Russian and Mandarin), music (piano, guitar, choir, and theory), art, and character development.
+Not only do we consistently perform well above average in state exams, but we also offer students a balanced education that includes technology, computer science, engineering, foreign languages (Russian and Mandarin), music (piano, guitar, choir, and theory), art, and character development.

 The Academies of Math and Science curriculum infuses critical thinking and mathematical skills into every grade level.
 Beginning in kindergarten, AMS students develop skills in number sense, algebraic operations, measurement, data analysis, mathematical thinking, and geometry.
 Our program, Saxon Math, coupled with the math integration into our science program, teaches our students to apply math skills outside of the classroom and learn the relevance of math in today’s world.